Q: How hard is it to hike into the Grand Canyon?

 A: There is no formal check in or check out service we provide to the public.
 We encourage hikers to notify a friend or family member of their hiking itinerary.

-A: Ranger stations are located at Indian Garden, Phantom Ranch, and Cottonwood (Cottonwood is staffed only in the summer season).
-There are emergency phones at the ranger stations and along Corridor trails at the Bright Angel Trail rest houses, the junction of the South Kaibab and Tonto trails, and at Roaring Springs on the North Kaibab Trail.
+A: Ranger stations are located at Havasupai Gardens (staffed year-round) and Phantom Ranch (staffed year-round).
+There are emergency phones at the ranger stations, at the Bright Angel Trail rest houses, and at the junction of the South Kaibab and Tonto trails.
 These phones are connected to the park's 24-hour dispatch center and do not require coins.
 There may be times when these phones do not function; be prepared to send a member of your group up or down the trail to request emergency assistance.
 It is recommended to send two people for help in case of injury of those seeking help.
 Fatigue is not an emergency.

 A: The National Park Service coordinates all emergency rescue operations within the park, which is a discretionary function of the agency.
 The costs of an inner canyon rescue are covered by the tax payer, however ground ambulance transport and supporting commercial aeromedical transportation is the financial responsibility of the patient.

-A: 928-638-2477.
+A: 928-638-7805.
 Tell your contact person your hiking itinerary (including name of trip leader/permit holder if not you), your rim destination after the hike, and the date of your return home.
 If you indicate you will contact them once you are out of the canyon, BE SURE YOU DO SO!
-You are accountable for costs associated with the search and rescue efforts on your behalf, and while the National Park Service has your life and safety as its highest priority, it is irresponsible to initiate such efforts frivolously.

 Scorpions are common in the canyon and stings occur with regularity.
 While scorpion stings are painful, they rarely cause serious health problems.
 The elderly and very young children are most susceptible to their venom.
 If stung, apply cool compresses to the sting site (for pain relief) and monitor the victim.
 It is rare for an evacuation to be necessary.
 Scorpions are small and their tan color makes them difficult to see.
 Avoid stings by shaking out your boots and clothing before dressing, wear shoes (even in camp), and shake out your bedding before climbing into it.